 With tuition costs rising, financial aid and scholarships are a very necessary piece of the higher education puzzle.
 Students are encouraged to apply for scholarships in their senior year of high school to help reduce the cost of college.
 Below you will find all scholarships currently available through the Highline Schools Foundation.

-- The Alaska Airlines Scholarship was established in 2014 thanks to a partnership with Alaska Airlines.
-The Alaska Airlines Scholarship is based on financial need, academic merit, achievement, and the student’s future goals.
-Four (4) $5,000 scholarships will be awarded in 2016 — two designated for Raisbeck Aviation High School students.
+- Alaska Airlines Scholarship is based on financial need, academic merit, achievement, and the student’s future goals.
+Four (4) $5,000 scholarships will be awarded, with two designated for Raisbeck Aviation High School students.
 Scholarship to be awarded to the recipients during their first year of study at a 2 or 4-year institution.